Inku vs Duolingo

 Duolingo is the giant gamified language app.
 Inku is the calm iPhone flashcard app.
 Different tools for different temperaments.

 - You want to actually speak Japanese in 6 months.
-Inku is built around spaced repetition with real vocabulary and native voice acting.
-Six months with Inku takes you through hiragana, katakana, and 200+ N5 words.
+Inku is built around spaced repetition with real vocabulary and audio-supported review.
+Six months with Inku takes you through hiragana, katakana, and 515 N5 cards.
 Six months of Duolingo Japanese is mostly about owning a streak.

 - You are an adult who finds gamification exhausting.
 No fireworks, no leagues, no mascot giving you a guilt trip.
 Inku opens, presents today's cards, and closes.
-The whole thing is built for people who feel patronized by streak flames.
+The whole thing is built for people who feel patronized by loud streak pressure.

 - You want free and do not plan to subscribe.
 Duolingo has a real free tier.
 Inku is subscription-first with a 7-day trial.
 If budget is the constraint, Duolingo wins.